 In this guide, we’re going to cover several resources you can use to find temporary and permanent housing for felons in Illinois.
 We’ll look at second-chance apartment finders, faith-based resources, nonprofit re-entry organizations, and Section 8 housing assistance from your local housing authority.

 Before we get started, let’s take a quick look at rental background checks in Illinois so you know what a landlord can discover about you.

 Related Article: How To Rent An Apartment With A Felony On Your Record

 Why Do Felons Fail Rental Background Checks In Illinois?

 Felons often fail rental background checks because property owners want their tenants to live in safe neighborhoods.
 Unfortunately, the re-offending rate among felons is high, especially for property-related crimes.

-Even if you’re 100% determined to keep on the right side of the law, a landlord has no way to know if you’ll be successful with that aim and instead uses average recidivism rates to form their policy for renting to felons.
+Even if you’re 100% determined to keep on the right side of the law, a landlord has no way of knowing if you’ll be successful with that aim and instead uses average recidivism rates to form their policy for renting to felons.

 The vast majority of landlords and property managers will carry out rental background checks before they rent a house or apartment to a tenant.
 Your application fee covers the cost of the background check.

 The background report they receive contains details about your rental history, including any previous evictions; your credit history; your employment history; and your criminal history.